sonson0910/Demarket-Contract/README.md

 ## License

-The **emarket SmartContract** is released under the Apache2 License.
+The **Demarket SmartContract** is released under the Apache2 License.
 See the `LICENSE` file for more details.

 ## Contact